queryluke/masseffect-5e-data/data/spells/gravity-field.md

 You create an field of unstable gravity in a 6-meter cube starting from a point within range.
 For the duration, this space becomes difficult terrain.

-A creature in the area when you cast the spell must succeed on a Strength saving throw or be <condition id="restrained"/> until the spell ends.
+A creature in the area when you cast the spell must succeed on a Strength saving throw or be <me-condition id="restrained"/> until the spell ends.
 A creature restrained by this spell can use its action to make a Strength check against your spell save DC.
 On a success, it frees itself.